Understanding Prediction Discrepancies in Machine Learning Classifiers: DIG: Capture and Explain Discrepancies

-The question to address now is how to map at test time a new instance to the relevant pre-computed intervals of discrepancies in the graph.
+In this second step, outlined in Algorithm~\ref{alg:pool2graph-inference} the goal is to map at test time a new instance to the relevant pre-computed intervals of discrepancies in the graph.
 When a new prediction is made, two pieces of information are returned to the user.

-First, the prediction is flagged if it is affected by prediction discrepancy.
-This is done with the indicator function of the pool $\mathbbm{1}_{\mathcal{D}_\mathbb{F}}(x_i)$ or by a $k'$-Nearest Neighbour fit on the graph $G$.
+First, the prediction is flagged if it is affected by prediction discrepancy using~$\mathbbm{1}_{\mathcal{D}_\mathbb{F_\epsilon}}(x_i)$.
 Second, the discrepancies impacting the neighbourhood of the prediction's instance are explained.
-To explain these discrepancies, the algorithm returns the closest discrepancy intervals $[x_{k_1},x_{k_2}]$ (discovered and represented in the graph) to the new instance (See Figure~\ref{sub:retrieval_intervals}).
-To provide additional context for the explanation, each discrepancy interval returned is accompanied by the two training instances $x_i,x_j \in \mathbb{X}_{train}$ delimiting the edge the interval belongs to ; that is to say, the final explanation returned is $[x_i,x_{k_1},x_{k_2},x_j]$.
-In case $x_i$ or $x_j$ are in a discrepancy area, the associated bound of this ''segment'' will be open to highlight the continuity of the discrepancy area on at this border.
-These provide additional example-based context for a better grounding of the final explanation.
-An illustration of explanation that DIG would return in a simplistic uni-dimensional case would be:
+For this purpose, the algorithm returns the closest discrepancy intervals $[x_{k_1},x_{k_2}]$ (learned during Step 1) to the new instance (See Figure~\ref{sub:retrieval_intervals}).
+To provide additional grounding, each discrepancy interval returned can be accompanied by the two training instances $x_i,x_j \in \mathbb{X}_{train}$ delimiting the edge the interval belongs to ; that is to say, the final explanation returned is $[x_i,x_{k_1},x_{k_2},x_j]$.
+To retrieve the "closest intervals of discrepancies", the algorithm minimizes the distances between~$x$ and the nodes of the graph belonging discrepancy intervals, and returns the~$k$ closest ones.

-\begin{displayquote} "Someone with age 38 has his/her loan application automatically denied by a classifier put in production by a bank.
-However, the datascientist should be careful because $\epsilon$-comparable classifiers \textbf{disagree} for this prediction.
-The disagreement \textbf{ranges between ages 38 and 40}." \end{displayquote}

-To retrieve the "closest intervals of discrepancies", the algorithm looks for the distances between~$x$ and the nodes of the graph belonging a discrepancy interval after (Step 1), and returns the~$k$ closest ones.